atolye15/scss-starter/docs/core/colors.md

 ### `$secondary-color`

-Global secondary color, this is the value used in the `u-color-secondary` and `u-background-color-secondary` utility class.
+Global secondary color, this is the value used in the `u-background-color-secondary` utility class.

 ```scss
 $secondary-color: #e7e7e7;